Monday, March 30, 2026

 When I began this blog many years ago I had no idea that Missoula County Public Schools would vilify, abandon, or give the private school, Missoula International School so much leeway to do so much damage to our school and to our public funds.

-I did have to take a break from posting on this blog to turn more of my attention to family and other matteres.
+I did have to take a break from posting on this blog to turn more of my attention to family and other matters.

 Our family began, with the help of another volunteer, the 3 year clean up of the ouside landscape and the building itself.